sokomishalov/skraper/README.md

 }
 ```

+Also, there are some provider-specific kotlin extensions for implementations.
+You are able to find them out at provider implementation package.

 ### Scrape user/community/channel/topic/trend posts
 To scrape the latest posts for specific user, channel or trend use skraper like that:
 ```kotlin